-Let us also note that we can find a broad usage of variational inference not only in the context of generative models.
-For example, \cite{toussaint2006probabilistic} use it to present the expectation maximization algorithm (EM) for computing optimal policies by solving Markov decision processes.
-Furthermore, \cite{botvinick2012planning} say that people use probabilistic inference when they plan, \cite{levine2018reinforcement} uses variational inference to derive a new view of reinforcement learning, where decision making is an inference problem represented in a type of graphical model, and \cite{duo2021improving} proposes a policy optimization algorithm in the context of variational inference.
+On the other hand, we can find a broad usage of variational inference not only in the context of generative models (to which we limit our considerations).
+For example, \citet{toussaint2006probabilistic} use it to present the expectation-maximization algorithm (EM) for computing optimal policies by solving Markov decision processes.
+Furthermore, \citet{botvinick2012planning} say that people use probabilistic inference when they plan, \citet{levine2018reinforcement} uses variational inference to derive a new view of reinforcement learning, where decision-making is an inference problem represented in a type of graphical model, and \citet{duo2021improving} proposes a policy optimization algorithm in the context of variational inference.